Cosmological constraints on the decay of heavy relics into neutrinos: Results and discussion

-Note that, for $f_\phi\gtrsim 10^5$, other bounds that we do not consider here will apply, especially for lifetimes shorter than recombination time, in particular from the number of relativistic degrees of freedom that are allowed by BBN (already mentioned above) and CMB, see e.g.~\cite{Boyarsky:2021yoh}.
-Note also that the larger $f_\phi$ the more this particle, which becomes matter once non-relativistic, will dominate the energy density of the Universe until it decays.
-This can modify in particular the radiation/matter equality time if the lifetime is larger than this time.
-Thus we limit ourselves to values of $f_\phi$ up to $10^4$, so that we can safely neglect these additional constraints.
+Depending on the value assumed for $f_\phi$, other bounds that we do not consider here may apply.
+For instance, the larger the values of $f_\phi$ the more this particle, which becomes matter once non-relativistic, will dominate the energy density of the Universe until it decays.
+This can for instance modify the radiation/matter equality redshift $z_{\rm eq}$\,, which can be tightly constrained by CMB data \cite{Aghanim2018PlanckVI}.
+Furthermore, limits coming from the number of relativistic degrees of freedom that are allowed by BBN (already mentioned above) and CMB (from the production of additional neutrinos), see e.g.~\cite{Boyarsky:2021yoh}, could place significant bounds already for relatively small values of $f_\phi$.

+Focusing in particular on the latter effect, it is clear that a decay of the massive relic into neutrinos before recombination implies an extra amount of radiation at the recombination time and later (since the neutrinos do not thermalize with the photon thermal bath as long as the decay occurs after neutrino decoupling, i.e.~when $\tau_\phi \gtrsim 1$~s).
+In fact, by solving the appropriate Boltzmann equations, we find that, for the extra particle injecting extra radiation when decaying into neutrinos, the current Planck measurement, $N_\text{eff} < 3.33$ at $95\%$ C.L.~\cite{Aghanim2018PlanckVI}, excludes all lifetimes above

+We checked explicitly that very similar constraints can also be derived from Planck bounds on $z_{\rm eq}$.
+This explains why we do not consider values of the fractional abundance $f_\phi$ beyond $10^2$, as the relevant part of parameter space would be excluded anyway.